Introduction

 Organic Farming Area

 In 2020, the share of organic farming area in Iceland decreased to 0.32% of total utilised agricultural area (-0.05 p.p. y/y).
-This reflects challenges in organic farming adoption, including conversion costs, market access barriers, and technical support needs.
+This indicates continued expansion of organic farming as farmers respond to market opportunities and environmental incentives, supported by EU agricultural policies and growing consumer demand for organic products.

 Organic Operators